Wildlife Photography Adventures

 me to start the original 'tickspics' website back in 2013.
 We’ve returned to those areas a few times and, additionally, have been fortunate in visiting other equally enthralling places including the Galápagos Islands, Costa Rica, Peruvian Amazon and the Great Bear Rainforest in British Columbia, plus a few other destinations closer to home.

 For us, photography, wildlife and travel go hand in hand to the point that it's sometimes difficult to separate them.
 These days we rarely photograph anything that doesn’t have feathers or fur and, although we do spend some time out locally, our serious wildlife photography pursuits centre around our overseas trips.
 From a personal point of view I want to ensure that we retain the memories of these trips so that we can look back at them in the future, whether it’s next month or in ten years' time.
-That’s the prime purpose of ’tickspics’
+That’s the prime purpose of ’tickspics’.

 If the website interests you and you'd like to know more about me as a person, or want to read a bit about my